A Practical Guide to Hunting Rangefinders

 To check this, I take a square piece of cardboard (about 3’x3’) and staple it to the cut end of a 2x4, then nail the 2x4 to the top of a fence post or something of similar height.
 Then I step back to a typical shot distance of 40 yards and face the cardboard.

 At this point, you should be able to see the cardboard, but not the 2x4.
 To test the laser/crosshair alignment, I first range the center of the square, so I know the distance, and then move the crosshairs to one side and see where the laser starts reading what’s beyond the square.

 Next, do this top to bottom, as well.
 If you have to move the crosshairs several inches above the square before it reads beyond it, then you know your laser is actually reading several inches below your crosshairs at that range.

 Some hunting rangefinders seem to be perfectly aligned, but the majority I tested were slightly off.
 This didn’t mean they were inaccurate; you just need to know where to aim if you don’t have a large target.

-Fine accuracy over distance: I also did a test that included tape measuring distances of 50, 51, and 52 yards from the side of a building at a right angle, and taking measurements with the hunting rangefinders.
+I also did a test that included tape measuring distances of 50, 51, and 52 yards from the side of a building at a right angle and taking measurements with the hunting rangefinders.
 From here I checked a couple of things: 1) I took multiple measurements with each rangefinder from the same point to make sure I was getting consistency in each measurement; 2) I took a measurement at all three distances one after another to see if they recorded the one-yard differences.

 This may seem like overkill, but last summer I purchased new archery software called Archers Advantage Online and noticed a section that allowed me to enter my exact bow and arrow specs and print out my ballistics.